Arianne Caoili: Television appearances

 Caoili was one of the celebrity dancers in the fifth Australian season of Dancing with the Stars.
 Her professional dance partner was Carmelo Pizzino and she finished as the series' runner-up behind Anthony Koutoufides.

 In an episode of the Australian TV show Deal or No Deal she won a car for the home competition entrant.

 Personal life

 From 2008, Caoili was in a relationship with one of the world's top chess grandmasters, Levon Aronian.
-They first met in 1996, at the World Youth Chess Championships in Las Palmas, and became friends in 2006, being introduced by their mutual friend Alex Wohl.
+They first met in 1996, at the World Youth Chess Championships in Menorca, and became friends in 2006, being introduced by their mutual friend Alex Wohl.
 Aronian and Caoili became officially engaged in 2015 and were married on 30 September 2017 at the 13th-century Saghmosavank Monastery, with then Armenian President Serzh Sargsyan and his wife Rita Sargsyan in attendance.

 She spoke English and Tagalog fluently, and had studied for a Ph.D. at a German university on "Russian foreign policy, especially its economic and business relations with Armenia on a state and individual level".
 She worked as a consultant for a global consultancy firm.
 From 2013 until her death in 2020, Caoili lived and worked in Armenia.